 Anime And Manga

-It was also noted earlier in the series that, because of their Cyber-Brain, full-prosthetic cyborgs can alter their brains' perception of how the "fake food" tastes, allowing it to register in their augmented brain as having the same taste as the real thing.
-This would one way of explaining why Batou enjoys this fake food, since to his tweaked tastebuds, it's the same as real food.
-However, he does note in S.A.C.
-2nd Gig, that even cyborgs sometimes miss the real thing, and that's why they make novelty food specifically for people who are cyberized.
+- In Ghost in the Shell, Cyborgs who do not need to eat can still eat food that looks real but isn't.
+It's still edible and nutritious, but tastes awful, at least to normal humans and to the Major, who finds the fake sandwiches (made from gluten and amino-acid-based micromachines) disgusting, while Batou chomps them down several at a time.
+It's mentioned earlier in the series that, because of their Cyber-Brain, full-prosthetic cyborgs can alter their brains' perception of how the "fake food" tastes, allowing it to register in their augmented brain as having the same taste as the real thing, which is presumably what Batou is doing.
+He also mentions in S.A.C.
+2nd Gig that cyborgs sometimes miss the real thing, and that's why they make novelty food specifically for people who are cyberized.

-As if "D-FENS" wasn't dissatisfied enough in Falling Down, when he asks for lunch in a fast-food restaurant, his burger looks nothing like the one in the menu board.
+- As if "D-FENS" wasn't dissatisfied enough in Falling Down, when he asks for lunch (with a gun) in a fast-food restaurant, his burger looks nothing like the one on the menu board.

 Live Action TV

 - In Incompetence, Harry mentions that he once knew someone who photographed food for a living.
 Among the tricks used to make the food look more appetising include secreting a boiled tampon on the plate.

 - Exception: in Coupling, actor Ben Miles decided that his character Patrick was a Guinness drinker.
 This may have had something to do with the fact that Guinness is very difficult to fake convincingly, so while his fellow actors were drinking coloured water with foam on top, he was drinking genuine Guinness...